PhD, Harvard University

 Mr. Drew's research interests focus on the improvement of STEM (Science, Technology, Engineering, and Mathematics) education and research.
-His new book about reforming STEM education is in production at Johns Hopkins University Press and will be published next summer.
+His book STEM the Tide: Reforming Science, Technology, Engineering and Math Education in America is published by Johns Hopkins University Press.
 He also conducts research and writes about higher education, and, to a lesser degree, about technology and about health/health education.

 His current projects are listed below:

 STEM Curriculum Reform

 A collaboration with Louis Bucciarelli of MIT on action research about integrating engineering education with the arts and humanities.